Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 Februari 2025 18.19.57 UTC
+- WIB: Senin, 10 Februari 2025 19.47.59 UTC
-- WITA: Senin, 10 Februari 2025 19.19.57 UTC
+- WITA: Senin, 10 Februari 2025 20.47.59 UTC
-- WIT: Senin, 10 Februari 2025 20.19.57 UTC
+- WIT: Senin, 10 Februari 2025 21.47.59 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: attitude
+Kategori: friendship